 - For advice about everything, download a pdf of The Fringe Guide to Doing a Show.

-- Fringe Society steps in with advice on Finance, including a budget planning tool and information on fund raising.
+- Fringe Society steps in with advice on Budgeting and Finance including a budget planning tool and information on fund raising.

 How Much Does Registration Cost and What's Included?

 If you register your show, you'll be included in the print and online programs and the Fringe app - these are Fringe-goers bibles and if you want an audience, you have to be in them.